FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Actor:** Conference Staff

-- **Description:** In order to an attendee join a conference, this has to already exists and be available in the app.
+- **Description:** In order to an attendee join a conference, the conference must already exists and be available in the app.
 The process of creating a conference consists on inputting the data for that conference.

 - **Preconditions and Postconditions:** The only precondition is to be logged in the app.
 When the creation of the conference is done successfully then it appears on the available conferences to the other users.